k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/04_fabric_tdm_library.md

 The **deploy.flow** process runs the following activities upon the TDM LU deployment:

-- Verify that the Environment and the Web Services are deployed to Fabric.
-If these are not deployed to Fabric, give an error message to the user.
+- Verifying that the Environment and the Web Services are deployed to Fabric.
+If these are not deployed to Fabric, an error message is given to the user.

-- Create the k2masking keyspace in Cassandra if it does not already exist.
+- Creating the k2masking keyspace in Cassandra if it does not already exist.

-- Check if Redis is up.
-If Redis is not up, give an error message to the user.
+- Checking if Redis is up.
+If Redis is not up, an error message is given to the user.

 - TDM 7.5.3 added a creation of the TDM PostgreSQL DB: